NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 Kubernetes - This section will connect to AKS locally and to write the Kubernetes manifest to deploy the Python Uber app.

+10) Login to AKS - To login to the Kubernetes you need to run az aks get-credentials --resource-group devopsthehardway-rg --name devopsthehardwayaks.
+This will create a kube/config file locall for you.
+After you have sucessfully login to your AKS, you can view the nodes have running the kubectl get node.